GENERAL SCOTT BOUDIN PAGEANT INFO

 9) Who can compete in the Scott Boudin Festival Pageant?

 Anyone with a passion for the Scott Boudin Festival can compete in the Scott Boudin Festival Pageant.
-However, to compete for MISS Scott Boudin Festival (18-23 years old), you must reside in one of the following parishes: Lafayette, Vermillion, Acadia, Evangeline, St. Landry, St. Martin, Iberia, or St. Mary, unless express written permission is given by Lauren Noel.
-To discuss the residency exception, please call Mrs. Lauren at (337) 315-9433.
-Miss (18-23 years), Teen (15-17 years), and Ms. (24+ years) Scott Boudin each have a contract to which they are bound.
-Please review the contract if you are interested in competing for either the Miss, Teen, or Ms. title.
-A meeting for contestants in the contracted divisions will be held each year before the pageant.
-Pay close attention to this date and make plans to attend, it is not mandatory but highly encouraged.
+However, to compete for the MISS Scott Boudin Festival (18-23 years old), you must reside in one of the following parishes: Lafayette, Vermillion, Acadia, Evangeline, St. Landry, St. Martin, Iberia, or St. Mary, unless express permission is given by Ms. Lauren.
+To discuss the residency exception, please call Ms. Lauren at (337) 315-9433.
+Miss (18-23 years), Teen (15-17 years), Junior (12-14 years), and Deb (9-11 years) Scott Boudin divisions each have a contract to sign, and to which they are bound.
+Please review the contract if you are interested in competing for either the Miss or Teen title.
+Miss and Teen are exclusive titles, meaning you cannot hold another beauty title during your reign, and each of these titles is expected to travel to fairs and festivals to serve as a brand ambassador for the Scott Boudin Festival.
+Junior and Deb are limited titles, meaning Junior and Deb SBF can only hold one other beauty title during their reign.

 10) Do I have to be from Scott to compete?

 No, contestants do not have to be from Scott to compete in the Scott Boudin Festival Pageant.
-However, to compete for MISS Scott Boudin Festival (18-23 years old), you must reside in one of the following parishes: Lafayette, Vermillion, Acadia, Evangeline, St. Landry, St. Martin, Iberia, or St. Mary, unless express written permission is given by Lauren Noel.
-To discuss the residency exception, please call Mrs. Lauren at (337) 315-9433.
+However, to compete for the MISS Scott Boudin Festival (18-23 years old), you must reside in one of the following parishes: Lafayette, Vermillion, Acadia, Evangeline, St. Landry, St. Martin, Iberia, or St. Mary, unless express permission is given by Ms. Lauren.
+To discuss the residency exception, please call Ms. Lauren at (337) 315-9433 or at 337-510-LINK, Extension 5, or scottboudinqueensdirector@gmail.com.

 11) What are the different age divisions?

-There are a total of 9 different divisions at the Scott Boudin Festival Pageant that span ages 12 months to over 24 years.
+There are a total of 8 divisions at the Scott Boudin Festival Pageant that span ages from 0 months to over 24 years.

 DIVISIONS